 A Note on Preaching

 Sometimes sermons deliberately seek to point those who are not yet Christians (or are in doubt) to faith in Christ.
-Such sermons are also helpful to Christians for three main reasons:
+Such sermons are also helpful to Christians and for three main reasons:

 • They should excite Christians who ought never to be bored by the gospel.